xcore/sw_motor_control/doc/sw-guide/resources.rst

 MIPS
 ----

-This table shows the control loop timing worst case, agains't the number of threads running in the motor control core.
+This table shows the FOC control loop worst case timing, against the number of threads running in the motor control core.
 These values were measured on a 500MHz core.

 +-------------------+-----------------+------------+